tomventa/curl-as-a-service/README.md

    ```bash
    docker compose up -d
    ```
    This command starts the application in the background.
+The webapp is available at http://localhost:80.
 To view the logs, run:
    ```bash
    docker compose logs -f
    ```